Functional Mixtures-of-Experts: Regularized maximum likelihood estimation

-Once the model parameters have been estimated, a soft partition of the data into $K$ clusters, represented by the estimated posterior probabilities $\widehat \tau_{ik} = \Pro(Z_i=k|u_i,y_i;\widehat\bsvPsi)$, is obtained.
+For clustering, a soft partition of the data into $K$ clusters, represented by the estimated posterior probabilities $\widehat \tau_{ik} = \Pro(Z_i=k|u_i,y_i;\widehat\bsvPsi)$, is obtained.
 A hard partition can also be computed according to the Bayes' optimal allocation rule.
-That is, by assigning each curve to the component having the highest estimated posterior probability $\tau_{ik}$, defined by (\ref{eq:FME post prob}) for FME or by \eqref{eq:iFME post prob} for the iFME model, uing the MLE $\widehat{\bsvPsi}$ of $\bsvPsi$: where $\widehat{z}_i$ denotes the estimated cluster label for the $i$th curve.
+That is, by assigning each curve to the component having the highest estimated posterior probability $\tau_{ik}$, defined by (\ref{eq:FME post prob}) for FME or by \eqref{eq:iFME post prob} for the iFME model, using the MLE $\widehat{\bsvPsi}$ of $\bsvPsi$: where $\widehat{z}_i$ denotes the estimated cluster label for the $i$th curve.